 WWV transmits from Fort Collins, Colorado, and WWVH, from Kauai, Hawaii, on 2.5, 5.0, 10, 15 and 20 MHz.

-As a good alternative, you can listen WWV broadcast the latest solar-flux index at 18 minutes past the hour, and at 45 minutes past the hour on WWVH.
+To complement your monitoring of ham radio beacons, you can listen to WWV broadcast the latest solar-flux index at 18 minutes past the hour, and at 45 minutes past the hour on WWVH.
 Again, generally speaking, the higher the solar-flux index, the higher the MUF.

 7, Rue de la Rive, Notre-Dame-des-Prairies, Québec, Canada J6E 1M9